Yourco Logo

 Supervisors designated as Emergency Coordinators (ECs) have two distinct sets of responsibilities:

-Non-Emergency Responsibilities:
+Non-Emergency Responsibilities

 • Share, implement, and regularly update the Emergency Action Plan (EAP)